Romea/cinteo/cinteo_bringup/README.md

 ## 1 Launch files ##

-The cinteo_bringup package provides a suite of launch files enabling both manual and automated control of Cinteo robots, either in real-time or in simulation.
+The cinteo_bringup package provides a suite of launch files enabling both manual and automated control of Cinteo robot, either in real-time or in simulation.

 ![Controller mapping](doc/cinteo.jpg)